BaseMax/DomainRegisterationGraphQLTS/README.md

 The following queries are available for retrieving domain information:

-- domain(id: ID!): Domain: Retrieves a domain by its unique ID.
+- `domain(id: ID!)`: Domain: Retrieves a domain by its unique ID.
-- domains: [Domain]: Retrieves a list of all registered domains. s- earchDomains(keyword: String!): [Domain]: Searches for domains using a keyword.
+- `domains: [Domain]`: Retrieves a list of all registered domains.
+- `searchDomains(keyword: String!): [Domain]`: Searches for domains using a keyword.

 ## Mutations

 The following mutations are available for performing domain registration operations:

-- createDomain(input: DomainInput!): Domain: Creates a new domain with the provided registration details.
+- `createDomain(input: DomainInput!)`: Domain: Creates a new domain with the provided registration details.
-- updateDomain(id: ID!, input: DomainInput!): Domain: Updates the details of an existing domain.
+- `updateDomain(id: ID!, input: DomainInput!)`: Domain: Updates the details of an existing domain.
-- deleteDomain(id: ID!): Domain: Deletes a domain by its ID.
+- `deleteDomain(id: ID!): Domain`: Deletes a domain by its ID.

 ## Data Types